jovanblazek/captain/README.md

 </div>

 ## 🎯 What is Captain?
-Captain is a slack bot that allows you to automatically pick a random channel member, for example to moderate daily standup meeting.
+Captain is a slack bot that allows you to automatically pick a random channel member, for example to moderate daily standup meetings.

 1. Add Captain to the channel
 2. Setup a schedule using the `/setup` command with the CRON syntax